andycasey/todo/list.md

   - [ ] Include `solar.yaml` model filename in as figure in the paper
   - [ ] Discuss width of initial point for MCMC after optimisation
   - [ ] Finish Solar analysis section in paper
+  - [ ] Add in references
   - [ ] Make new plots with updated GC analysis
   - [ ] Finish text for GC/OC analysis
-  - [ ] Find GIRAFFE spectra for Benchmarks
+  - [X] Find GIRAFFE spectra for Benchmarks
   - [ ] Analyse GIRAFFE benchmark spectra
-  - [ ] Download a SEGUE spectrum and test it
+  - [X] Download SEGUE HET sample
-  - [ ] Implement default prior dictionary for ln_prior
+  - [X] Implement default prior dictionary for ln_prior
-  - [ ] Write ability to interpret prior distributions specified in the model
+  - [X] Write ability to interpret prior distributions specified in the model
-  - [ ] Write conclusion section
+  - [X] Write conclusion section
-  - [ ] Estimate smoothing kernel from spectral resolution
+  - [X] Estimate smoothing kernel from spectral resolution
   - [X] Draft a basic MH/MCMC section
   - [ ] Write a script to separate GC candidates/members so that the example is fully reproducible
   - [ ] Check globular cluster results